Home

 What are the steps of the procurement process?

 The procurement process differs depending on each company’s size, priorities, structure, and goals.
-However, many of the fundamental steps are the same.
+However, many fundamental procurement planning steps are the same.

 1. Identify company needs